 BAL: Press this knob lightly so it extends.
-Turn the knob clockwise for the right speakers and counterclockwise for the left speakers.
+Turn it to move the sound to the left or right speakers.
 The middle position balances the sound between the speakers.

 FADE: Press this knob lightly so it extends.
-Turn the knob clockwise to adjust the sound to the front speakers and counterclockwise for the rear speakers.
+Turn it to move the sound to the front or rear speakers.
 The middle position balances the sound between the speakers.